S2U2MLancer/show-me-blog/README.md

-# show-me-blog
+# Show Me

-used to set up user blog
+Show-Me is used to set up a blog.